kimhyunkang/vscode-worktree/README.md

   branch after the worktree directory, starting from the current HEAD.
   New worktrees land in `worktree.baseDirectory`, a sibling of the repository by default, so they stay out of its file watchers, search and `.gitignore`.
-- **Open** a worktree in a new window or in the current one.
+- **Open** an existing worktree in a new window or in the current one.
 VS Code focuses a window that already has the folder open instead of opening a second copy.
 - **Delete** a worktree, including the one the current window has open: the extension confirms up front, checks for uncommitted changes, disposes